Thursday, August 21, 2025

 samsung galaxy z fold7 unpacked

 Those are some of the positives, so what about the negatives?
-While this might not affect the majority of users, it’s a noticeable omission for those of us (myself included) who actually use the first-party stylus for note-taking and other tasks.
-Granted, none of the Fold models were designed to come with an S Pen, but the added compatibility in previous versions was a welcome bonus – especially given the ample screen estate the unfolded display provides.
+While this might not affect the majority of users, the removal of S Pen support is a noticeable omission for those of us (myself included) who actually use the accessory for note-taking and other tasks.
+Granted, none of the Fold models were designed to come with Samsung’s first-pary stylus, but the added compatibility in previous versions was a welcome bonus – especially given the ample screen estate the unfolded display provides.
 Further reinforcing this departure is the absence of official cases with integrated S Pen support.

 Anyway, that’s all l can share with you regarding the new Samsung Galaxy Z Fold7.
 A review unit is currently in our possession, so do look forward to our complete evaluation of the device in the near future.